jeonghanlee/epicsarchiverap-env/tests/README.md

   when a local HTTP server standing in for the transport answers 404, and exits 2 when `archappl.conf` has no mgmt port; the real `conf.archappl` render carries `ARCHAPPL_MGMT_PORT`.
+- The same launcher copy's `status` prints the three mgmt URLs with the port from its `archappl.conf`, and with 17665 when the file lacks it; only the URL lines are judged.
+Both launcher checks drop an `ARCHAPPL_MGMT_PORT` exported by the caller, so the copy's `archappl.conf` alone decides.

 ### Phase 2 — Build wrapper
 - The real `make -n build` target parses and generates commands successfully.